We recently did a small survey with our trekkers. We asked them how much they spend on trekking gear for a Himalayan trek.

 I must say, our rental team has done a fantastic job to make this easy for trekkers.

-All you have to do is order in advance on our website.
-Collect you gear at the basecamp.
+All you have to do is order in advance on our rental website.
+Collect your gear at the basecamp.
 Return it to us after your trek.

 You just have to login to your Trek Dashboard to see your upcoming treks and rent gear accordingly.